Gleejr/Configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+A detailed tutorial on deploying on-premises Active Directory (AD) on Azure Virtual Machines (VMs).
+It explains the technical steps for configuring AD within an Azure VM environment, covering network infrastructure, domain controller deployment, and synchronization with on-premises directory services.<br />

 <h2>Video Demonstration</h2>